Making your own lures is a great way to catch more fish and learn a new skill.

-In this post we give people new to lure making the key facts on why it’s worthwhile and how to learn the techniques required (they aren’t hard) and where to get the supplies to start making their own lures.
+In this post, we give people new to lure, making the key facts on why it’s worthwhile, how to learn the techniques required (they aren’t hard), and where to get the supplies to start making their own lures.

 - To save money

 Fishing is expensive these days.
-It’s not uncommon to pay $20 for a lure and doesn’t it hurt when you lose it on a snag?
-Buying your components or even a DIY lure kit will save you in the long run.
+It’s not uncommon to pay $20 for a lure, and doesn’t it hurt when you lose it on a snag?
+Making your own lures will save you in the long run.

-- To get the exact kind of lure, action and colour that you want
+- To get the exact kind of lure, action, and color that you want

 - To help you catch more fish

-Research shows that fish learn from being hooked and develop memory about lures.
-If you are using the same lure everyone else is, in heavily fished areas that might mean you miss out.
+Research shows that fish learn from being hooked and develop a memory about lures.
+If you are using the same lure as everyone else is in heavily fished areas, that might mean you miss out.

 - Because it is satisfying